BauhausLuftfahrt/PAXelerate/README.md

 ## About

-Copyright (c) 2014-2021 [Bauhaus Luftfahrt e.V.](http://www.bauhaus-luftfahrt.net/?set_language=en) All rights reserved.
+Copyright (c) since 2014 [Bauhaus Luftfahrt e.V.](http://www.bauhaus-luftfahrt.net/?set_language=en) All rights reserved.
 [PAXelerate](http://www.paxelerate.com) and the accompanying materials are made available under the terms of the GNU General Public License v3.0 which accompanies this distribution, and is available at https://www.gnu.org/licenses/gpl-3.0.html.en.